Saw Maung: Chairman of SLORC

 Saw Maung assumed responsibility as chairman of the newly formed State Law and Order Restoration Council (SLORC) on 18 September 1988, replacing the Burma Socialist Programme Party (BSPP) and promised multi-party elections to follow soon.
+However, following the coup, a series of killings against protestors who took part in the uprising followed.
+The scale of killing was so large that Saw Maung was compared internationally to the dictatorships of Augusto Pinochet in Chile, and Duvalier in Haiti.
 He publicly stated that he would hand over power to the winning party and would have the army return to the barracks; where in his own words they "rightfully belonged".
 This proved to be too much for hardliners in the military and loyalists of Ne Win.
 SLORC held free elections in 1990.
 The 1990 parliamentary elections were won by the National League for Democracy (NLD) led by Aung San Suu Kyi.
 Saw Maung was willing to hand the power to the civilian government; however, other generals representing the hardline faction of the SLORC did not agree to this, and successfully prohibited Saw Maung from respecting the results.
 At this point he lost control of the military junta, and acted as a figurehead.

 Saw Maung resigned as chairman of SLORC in April 1992.
 According to the military junta this was for health reasons.
 However, this was the result of Saw Maung being sedated, isolated and quietly removed from power in a palace coup, after which it was widely reported that Saw Maung's mental health was rapidly deteriorating, and that he believed himself to be the reincarnation of an 11th-century warrior-king.
 His departure however was orchestrated by Than Shwe and Maung Aye, who used Saw Maung's weakness as an opportunity to seize power and preserve the hardline profile of the military junta.

-Saw Maung then lived in quiet retirement with his mental fantasies, making him unable to take decisions.
-He subsequently died on 24 July 1997 due to a heart attack.
+Saw Maung then lived in quiet retirement and subsequently died on 24 July 1997 due to a heart attack.